HassaanKhaskheli/Virtual-Knowledge-Distillation-Paper-Implementation/README.md

 ```

 ### Important Note
-- **Generator, Teacher, and Student Models:** The model files (e.g., weights and architecture definitions) are NOT included in this repository due to size constraints.
+- **Generator, Teacher, and Student Models:** The model files (.pth) are NOT included in this repository due to size constraints.
 However, the complete code to train these models is provided in the `vkd.ipynb` file.

 ---